Waseda WeeklyWaseda Weekly

 In the sense of connection, there is also a ``connection with the city.''
 There are seven shopping streets around the university.
 I think this is amazing.
 Collaboration with the shopping district is also an important role for our management staff, and during our interactions we often hear people say, ``There is no other school festival where the city and university are so integrated.''
 I think that is also part of the “Waseda-ness”.

-A shot of Waseda Festival management staff and people in the shopping district
+A photo of WASEDASAI staff and people from the shopping district

 ――So, what is the “current Waseda-likeness” that has overcome these three years?

-Samizo: ``Culture is something that people are responsible for.''
-These are the words of the representative of Waseda Festival management staff when I enrolled, and I believe that each student is ``the embodiment of Waseda as it is today.''
-It would be great if you could experience and enjoy the scenery of "current Waseda culture" created by students with a variety of experiences over the past three years.
+Samizo: "Culture is carried by people"...
+These are the words of the head of WASEDASAI organizing staff when I enrolled, but I believe that each and every student embodies the current Waseda.
+I would be most grateful if you could experience and enjoy the scenery of "current Waseda culture" created by students who have gained a wide range of experiences over the past three years.

 Date and time: Saturday, November 4th and Sunday, November 5th, 2023, 10:00-17:00